Call/Text 602-300-0374

 NOTE: Housing inventory averaged under 6,000 homes per-month in the year before interest rates jumped

 Cause and Effect: Mortgage rates averaged 3.15% during the last year of the 1st Trump Administration in 2020.
 Mortgage rates rose to an average of 6.74% by 2024 pricing many people out of the market.
-The final average for 2025 was 6.63%, and the most recent rate to begin January was 6.15%. (rates courtesy of the Federal Reserve Bank of St. Louis).
+The final average for 2025 was 6.63%, and the most recent rate to begin March was 5.98%. (rates courtesy of the Federal Reserve Bank of St. Louis).

 Arizona Regional MLS Housing Inventory